aws-samples/fsx-lustre-automatic-tiering/README.md

 ## Solution Deployment
 To deploy the solution using the provided Terraform configuration, follow these steps:

-1. Clone the Github repository to your local machine.
+1. Clone the GitHub repository to your local machine.
 2. Navigate to the `terraform` directory within the repository.
 3. Review the `variables.tf` file and adjust the variable values according to your requirements.Following are a few important variables
     * sns_topic_email - Email to use for SNS notification, update to your email address.